9dots/9dots.io-pages/OihNHeX.md

 1. _What knowledge from previous lessons can help complete the goal?_
 By using a combination of the move, wait, and loop block, the robot can be programmed to continuously avoid the obstacles in your path.

-2. _What will need to be changed to make the wait block work for the infrared sensor?_
+2. _What needs to be changed to make the wait block work for the infrared sensor?_
 	1. Click to switch the sensor to the infrared sensor
     2. Select compare
     3. Select proximity